ralfarishi/CredX/README.md

 # What is this

 CredX is a program to store personal account credential in command line.
 The stored data is encrypted using Fernet so it is not easily accessed by irresponsible people.
 The program also has a login process to increase the security.
+Don't forget to regularly backup the `.pkl` file.

 # How To Use